Assistant Professor of Management

 Professor Huang holds a Ph.D. from the University of California-Irvine, an MBA from INSEAD, and both an M.S. and a B.S. in Engineering from Duke University.

 Prior to entering academia, Professor Huang worked across NA, Europe, and Asia in investment banking, consulting, and general management, for corporations such as Standard Chartered Bank, IBM Global Services, and Johnson & Johnson.
-She has also served as a consultant and advisor to a number of entrepreneurial start-ups in Europe, SE Asia, and China.
+She has also served as a consultant and advisor to a number of entrepreneurial start-ups in the US, Europe, SE Asia, and China.